bartificer/programming-by-stealth/docs/pbs27.md

 }
 ```

 Within the `.option()` function, where the above code snippet exists, `this` is a reference to the clock object who’s option is being altered.
-By passing `this` as the first argument to `.call()`, the `this` variable within the callback also becomes a reference to the clock who’s option is is being updated.
+By passing `this` as the first argument to `.call()`, the `this` variable within the callback also becomes a reference to the clock who’s option is being updated.

 ## Introducing Web Forms